 - According to its 2023 Waiver Application, the DD Waiver allows parents/guardians of minors to be paid for care.
 “A legally responsible individual is a biological or adoptive parent of a recipient under 18, or a spouse of an adult recipient.
 The services legally responsible individuals may provide include: Residential Habilitation, Supported Employment-Follow Along Support, Companion Services, Personal Care, Personal Supports, Supported Employment-Co-Worker Support, Supported Employment-Individual Employment Support, and Supported Employment- Small Group Employment Support.
 For a legally responsible person to be paid for the provision of any of the aforementioned services all of the following authorization criteria and monitoring provisions must be met.
 The service(s) must: 1) Meet the definition of a service/support as outlined in the federally approved waiver plan; 2) Be necessary to avoid institutionalization; 3) Be a service/support that is specified in the member service and support plan; 4) Be provided by a parent or spouse who meets the provider qualifications and training standards specified in the waiver for that service; 5) Be paid at a rate that does not exceed what is allowed by the department for the payment of similar services; and 6) Not be an activity that the family would ordinarily perform or is responsible to perform.
 Extraordinary care means care exceeding the range of activities that a legally responsible individual would ordinarily perform in the household on behalf of a person without a disability or chronic illness of the same age, and which are necessary to assure the health and welfare of the participant and avoid institutionalization.”

-- Montana recently approved a Pediatric Complex Care Assistant Program.
+- Montana now has a Pediatric Complex Care Assistant Program.
 View the legislation here.
-Parents/guardians will be able to provide tube feedings, trach care, medications, and personal care services.
-More information will be provided when it becomes available.
+Parents/guardians are able to be paid to provide tube feedings, trach care, medications, and personal care services.
+More information is available here.